Stronger speed limit for observables: Tight bound for the capacity of entanglement, the modular Hamiltonian and the charging of a quantum battery: Stronger QSL for Observables (SQSLO)

 where $\Lambda(T)=\frac{1}{1-\overline{R}(t)}$, with $\overline{R}(t)=\frac{1}{T}\int_{0}^{T}R(t) dt$.

 Now, we can show that the previously derived bound of the QSLO~\cite{Brij-22} follows from the stronger QSLO.
-This will ensure that SQSLO is indeed tighter than QSLO.
+This will ensure that SQSLO is an improvement over QSLO.
 As evident from Eqn.~(\ref{osqsl}), an additional factor of $\eta(t)=1 - R(t)$ is present in SQSLO, with $0\leq R(t) \leq 1 \forall t$, we have $\eta(t)\in [0,1]$.
 This results in the final expression

 Therefore, we have

 This shows that indeed SQSLO is tighter than QSLO.